• Skip to primary navigation

 Side Dish Pairings

-Rice pilaf, fingerling potatoes, mashed potatoes, or grilled asparagus.
+Rice pilaf, fingerling potatoes, parmesan risotto, mashed potatoes, or grilled asparagus.

-1. Brown the chicken, make the pan sauce, and cool the pan for 45 minutes on the counter.
-Then cover the pan with chicken breasts and sauce, place in the fridge until an hour before dinner.
+1. Brown the chicken, make the pan sauce and cool the pan for 45 minutes on the counter.
+Then cover the pan with chicken breasts and sauce, and place in the fridge until an hour before dinner.

 3. Bake in the oven for about 30 minutes.
 Be sure there are no toothpicks.
 This will finish cooking the chicken and heat the sauce.
 Serve on warm plates, spoon sauce on chicken, and garnish with thyme sprigs.
 Enjoy!